Origins of the Compton Food Pantry in 2020

 Going Forward With The "Compton Food Pantry" Program In 2021

 Compton continues to be adversely affected by the pandemic.
-With few surviving businesses opening slowly and vaccinations becoming available, some people may think that the pandemic problem is over.
+With the few surviving businesses opening slowly and vaccinations becoming available, some people may think that the pandemic problem is over.
 Yet, this is far from the reality.

 This next phase of the pandemic requires us to evaluate the needs of our community anew.
 As the infectious virus continues to affect our community, many residents are still living on the edge, find themselves out of work, in need of food, shelter, money and healthcare assistance.
 The food pantries throughout our city are still seeing a surge of need.